-If the situation gets to this point, it means you have received several warnings without changing your clocking behavior.
+If the situation gets to this point, you have received several warnings without changing your clocking behavior.
 An employer has the right to terminate your contract because of inadequacies in productivity.

 What should you do if an employee forgets to clock out

 Remember, you still have to pay your employees even if they forgot to clock out.
-In such situations, you’ll have to take their word for the truth about the hours they worked.
+In such situations, you’ll to take their word for the truth about their work hours.
 Immediately you notice that an employee forgot to clock out, call them to find out what time they left the office.
-If there are surveillance cameras or shift supervisors on duty, confirm if the employee’s statement was honest.
+If there are surveillance cameras or shift supervisors on duty, confirm if the emploemployee’sement was honest.

-It is vital to always ensure you deal with such issues immediately.
+It is vital always to ensure you deal with such issues immediately.
 Get an online time-tracking system that allows modifications to make corrections easier for you and your employees.
-With such a system, employers and employees can log in and put in the correct details.
+With such a system, employers and employees can log in and enter the correct details.

 Having to fix a timesheet once is already frustrating.
 Imagine having to do that several times for different employees.
 Some occurrences might be unintentional, but some employees are repeat offenders.
 Here are a few ways to encourage employees to observe time clocking strictly:

-- Explain the stringent measures you’ll take if such cases occur several times
+- Explain the stringent measures you’you’lle if such cases occur several times.

 If you notice time card fraud issues, contact your lawyer so that you take care of the situation without breaking any laws or going against employee rights.
 The law restricts you from withholding an employee’s salary.

-All employees have a right to pay for all the hours they were at work.
-Sort out the time cards to avoid legal action against you and your company.
+All employees have a right to pay for all their work hours.
+Sort-out the time cards to avoid legal action against you and your company.